michaelknigge/janel/README.md

 (and I really hope that Timothy will integrate them because I'm no friend of fragmentation and I have no interest in two competing Janel distributions).

-Thanks to the free Continuous Delivery service for Windows [AppVeyor](https://www.appveyor.com/) you can always download a version of Janel that contains my changes.
+Thanks to the free Continuous Delivery service [AppVeyor](https://www.appveyor.com/) you can always download a version of Janel that contains my changes.
 See the status badges at the top of the page.

 Note that my enhancements and fixes will be available in the branch _enhanced_.
 The _master_ branch contains an unmodified version of the Janel source code available at [Sourceforge](https://sourceforge.net/projects/janel/)